-On 2 January 2013 the Company acquired 100% of the ordinary share capital of V12 Finance Group Limited, which along with its wholly owned subsidiaries, V12 Retail Finance Limited and V12 Personal Finance Limited provide retail point of sale loans, typically for 12 months on an unsecured basis to consumers who are predominantly classified as prime borrowers.
+On 2 January 2013 the Company acquired 100% of the ordinary share capital of V12 Finance Group Limited, who along with its wholly owned subsidiaries, V12 Retail Finance Limited and V12 Personal Finance Limited provide retail point of sale loans, typically for 12 months on an unsecured basis to consumers who are predominantly classified as prime borrowers.
 The acquisition is complementary to the Group's existing retail finance proposition and the V12 management team will continue in the business.

-The cash consideration of £3.5 million was paid on completion and the Group provided funding such that the V12 Group could redeem £7 million of subordinated debt and also could repay existing bank finance amounting to £28.5 million.
+The cash consideration of $\pounds 3.5$ million was paid on completion and the Group provided funding such that the V12 Group could redeem $\pounds 7$ million of subordinated debt and also could repay existing bank finance amounting to $\pounds 28.5$ million.